 - historic and current church records

-- baptismal and marriage records, and
+- baptismal, marriage and funeral records, and

 - session minutes.